 One of the most pleasant surprises of the 2016 season was the performance turned in by 25-year old rookie pitcher Chris Devenski.
 The former 25th round draft pick acquired from the White Sox in 2012 made the club out of Spring Training and assumed the role of mop-up reliever.

 Devenski allowed only one run in his first 13-2/3 innings as a big-leaguer and was given a shot in the starting rotation.
 After four less-than-stellar starts, Chris was moved back to the bullpen where he thrived for the rest of the year.

 Devenski finished the season with a 0.91 WHIP in 108-1/3 innings, striking out 104 batters and compiling a team best 2.8 bWAR.
-Devo also led the staff in ERA (2.16), FIP (2.34), and ERA+ (184) and was voted the Astros Pitcher of the Year and Rookie of the Year by the Houston Chapter of the BBWAA.
-Devenski figures to play a key role in the Astros 2017 bullpen, perhaps bridging the gap between starter and closer in an Andrew Miller-like fashion.
+"Devo" also led the staff in ERA (2.16), FIP (2.34), and ERA+ (184) and was voted the Astros Pitcher of the Year and Rookie of the Year by the Houston Chapter of the BBWAA.
+Devenski figures to play a key role for the Astros in 2017, perhaps bridging the gap between starter and closer in an Andrew Miller-like fashion.